Continuous Improvement: It’s Not Just for Processes Anymore

 Let’s change that.

-Our teams — and the relationships therein — are prime candidates for the lens of continual improvement.
+Our teams — and the relationships therein — are prime candidates for the lens of continuous improvement.
 Take every opportunity to discuss and agree upon how you can best work together as a team.

 Once you are committed to working together, the next step is to decide who you want to be as a team.
 How do you want to be known?
 How do you want to be seen?